-At times I thought I’d imagined it all.
+At times I thought I imagined it all.
 It was too perfect.
-Fairytale Of New York.
+Fairytale of New York.
 Which was just that.
 A few pleasant days with an attractive stranger.
 Two hours of great sex.
 A last kiss goodbye.
-The end.
-Roll the credits.

 It was real, though.
 Each of those 120 minutes we lay naked.
 Each bead of sweat.
 Each passionate moan.
 All too real.
 But all two years in the past.

 I graduated with honors and found a very good position at a newish firm in Newcastle.
 The pay was good, and the people were great.
-I’d go home to Brighton every few months, taking the train through London.
+I would go home to Brighton every few months, taking the train through London.
 A year after graduation, I spent a week traveling around Ireland.
-I’d never been.
+I had never been.
 A few nights in Dublin and then Galway and Cork.
 Ferry to Liverpool and back home.
 The change was good.

 I planned on returning to New York in the spring.
 In the back of my mind, of course, was Kaitlin Murphy.
 I Googled her once.
 Came up empty.
 I tried Twitter and Facebook and Instagram.
 Nothing.
 Nothing.
 Nothing.
 It was just as well.
-I didn’t doubt that she’d moved on from her brief encounter with another British tourist in New York.
+I did not doubt that she moved on from her brief encounter with a British tourist in New York.

 In 2018, Christmas was on Tuesday.
 On the Saturday before, I took the train to London and switched from Euston to Victoria for the train home.
 I got in late that night.
-My dad picked me up at the Station, and I went straight to bed.
+My dad picked me up at the station, and I went straight to bed.
 We lived in a white, detached house on Montefiore Road, just down the street from Hove Green.
-It was under a mile to the Station, but my dad knew I’d be knackered so he picked me up.
+It was under a mile to the station, but my dad knew I would be knackered so he picked me up.

 On Sunday, I attended services with my parents.
 They said they had some presents-buying to do, and I walked home alone.
 It was a nice day for December and it was a nice walk.
-When I got inside I saw Kaitlin sitting on the couch in the sitting room.
+When I got inside, Kaitlin sat on the sitting room couch.

-“Hi.”
-She said it quietly, but her lilt was unmistakably her.
-I didn’t move for several seconds, and then stepped in.
+Quietly.
+The lilt unmistakably hers.
+I did not, could not, move for several seconds, and then stepped in.

 I stared at her in wonder.
 As she spoke, as she ripped into the damn song her life started to emerge.
 Kaitlin Murphy began to emerge.

-She said that she’d thought about me off-and-on since she walked into the pub.
-But she’d fucked up.
+She said she thought about me off-and-on since she walked into the pub.
+But she fucked up.
 Literally fucked up.
 It began about six months later.
 Then she was pregnant.
-I would have graduated and started my career in Newcastle by then.
-And, well, what would I want with a single mom living at home in Ireland who’d not been particular about the men she slept with?
+I would have graduated and started my career in Newcastle by then she knew.
+And, well, what would I want with a single mom living at home in Ireland who had not been particular about the men she slept with?

 “So here I am.”

-So she’d slept around.
-While I hadn’t, it wasn’t because I didn’t want to.
+She slept around.
+While I had not, it was not because I did not want to.
 Of course I did.
-But she’d set the bar pretty high.
-I’d known her for only a few days when we spent two hours making love.
-I was a fool, perhaps, for thinking that it could happen again.
-But I kept hoping it would.
-So I’d be on a third or fourth date with someone from work or a friend-of-a-friend and they were attractive to me and arousing to me and I knew they would go to bed with me.
-But I couldn’t.
+But she set the bar pretty high.
+I knew her for only a few days when we spent two hours making love.
+I was a fool, perhaps, for thinking that it could happen again with someone else.
+But I kept hoping.
+I would be on a third or fourth date with someone from work or a friend-of-a-friend and she was attractive to me and arousing to me and I knew she would go to bed with me.
+But I could not.

 “You were leaving.
 Can’t you see that?
-You had your life and I had mine and they were thousands of miles apart.”
+You had your life and I had mine, a waitress, and they were thousands of miles apart.”

-“So you thought it was OK to sleep around?
+“So you thought it was okay to sleep around?
 To get pregnant?”

-“It was never OK.
+“It was never okay.
 Don’t you get it?
 I don’t know why I did it.
 I was lonely.
 And it was just fucking.
 Five or six guys and I was careless and horny and a little drunk a few times and I got knocked up.
-OK?”
+Okay?”